inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

-Although multiple attempts have been made at producing RDF vocabulary guidelines (see links in the [Existing research / guidelines section](#existing-research--guidelines) below), a fundamental problem is that these guidelines are generally written in academic papers, or described in prose, and therefore not machine-readable or enforceable.
+Although multiple attempts have been made at producing RDF vocabulary guidelines (see links in the [Existing research / guidelines section](#existing-research--guidelines) below), a fundamental problem is that these guidelines are generally written in academic papers, or described in prose, and are therefore not machine-readable and automatically enforceable.

-One nice consequence of Inrupt having an [Artifact Generator]() is that if a vocabulary is explicitly declared as being of a specific type, then our generator can enforce a number of rules automatically before generating source-code that contains consistent programming artifacts for the terms contained in an RDF vocabulary.
-For example, all Classes and Properties must provide `rdfs:label` and `rdfs:comment` values, in at least English.
+One nice consequence of Inrupt having an [Artifact Generator]() is that if a vocabulary is explicitly declared as being of a specific type (e.g. of type `Inrupt-(or Solid?)-guideline-following-vocabulary`), then our generator can enforce a number of these guidelines automatically before generating source-code that contains consistent programming artifacts for the terms contained in that vocabulary.

+For example, if our guidelines stipulate that all Classes and Properties MUST provide `rdfs:label` and `rdfs:comment` values (and that the values must include at least English), then the Artifact Generator can throw an exception if either of these predicates are missing for a term defined in a vocabulary marked explicitly as being an `Inrupt-(or Solid?)-guideline-following-vocabulary`.

 ## Existing research / guidelines